- MassWildlife's Natural Heritage & Endangered Species Program

 Across Massachusetts, spring is the season of movement.
 Hibernating animals emerge from their winter resting areas in search of food and mates.
 Turtles are no exception.
 From mid-May to early July, thousands of turtles throughout Massachusetts travel to new areas to find food and nest.
-You may find turtles on roadways, in your backyard, or other unexpected areas as they move across the landscape to find resources they need to survive.
+You may find turtles on roadways, in your backyard, or other unexpected locations as they move across the landscape to find resources they need to survive.
 Even if it’s not apparent to you where they’re headed, turtles have a keen sense of direction and may be on their way to wetlands or open, upland sites such as lawns, gravel pits, or roadsides for nesting.
 If you find a turtle, do not move it far away.

 - How to handle turtles: Most turtles should be grasped gently along the shell edge near the mid-point of the body.
 However, snapping turtles are fast and have very powerful jaws that can inflict a bad bite.
 A snapping turtle can reach your hands if you lift it by the sides of its shell.
 If you must move a snapping turtle, use a broom to coax it into a plastic tub or box.
 Never lift a snapping turtle only by the tail; this can injure their spine.

 Spread the word and help protect our native turtles.
 In addition to five species of sea turtles that frequent our coastal areas, Massachusetts is home to ten native species of terrestrial and aquatic turtles.
 Six of the 10 species are protected under the Massachusetts Endangered Species Act.
 Learn more in our Guide to Turtles of Massachusetts.